SimCmngs/SupportDocs-AI-Automation/README.md

 > Most of the support docs are written as step-by-step instructions, saved as response templates in our ticketing system.
 But non-technical users often struggled with these text-only user guides.
 >
-> The <ins>lack of visual-aids</ins>  to help provide context, led to users being confused and making errors during the process of following these step instructions.
+> The <ins>lack of visual-aids</ins>  to provide context, led to users being confused and making errors during the process of following these step instructions.

 **3. Version Control** - <ins>lack of document maintenance</ins>